 - b) Determine the max-min-fair allocation.
-What is its throughput, i.e., the sum of the rates of the four flows? - c) Determine a bandwidth allocation maximizing throughput.
-What is its throughput?
+What is its throughput, i.e., the sum of the rates of the four flows? - c) Can the throughput be increased if no fairness is required?
+What is the maximum throughput in this case?